10 Reasons and Fixes to Loud PC Fans When Idle

 For example, installing a high-end GPU or super-fast memory increases the amount of heat the unit produces.

-Does your PC fan make noise while idle due to the GPU or memory?
+Does your PC fan make a noise when idle due to the GPU or memory?
 If it does, a specialized fan can come in handy.

-If your computer is overheating due to memory issues, you can install a memory fan.
+You can install a memory fan if your computer is overheating due to memory issues.
 If the noise is because the graphics card is overheating, a graphics card fan may solve the problem.

 10. Faulty fans